ShivamPanchal/Shiny-App/README.md

 Assignment Submission Files

-ui.R
+*ui.R
-server.R
+*server.R
-README.md
+*README.md

-Instructions
+#Instructions

-Load your RStudio
+-Load your RStudio

-Set your working directory to YOURDIRECTORY using setwd("YOURDIRECTORY")
+-Set your working directory to YOURDIRECTORY using setwd("YOURDIRECTORY")

-Load the Shiny library using library(shiny)
+-Load the Shiny library using library(shiny)

-Run the application using runApp()
+-Run the application using runApp()

-You will see the application in a browser.
+-You will see the application in a browser.
 Follow the instructions to use the application.

-Dependencies
+# Dependencies

 Shiny library
 More Information

-The application is deployed on ShinyApps.io at https://shivam-panchal.shinyapps.io/Shiny_Project/.
+**The application is deployed on ShinyApps.io at https://shivam-panchal.shinyapps.io/Shiny_Project/.**